 Over 2,000 photographs and hundreds of publications on Steelton, Pennsylvania, an ethnic-industrial community in Dauphin County known for the first mill in the United States built expressly for the manufacture of steel.
 Compiled by John Yetter, Steelton resident, and author of Steelton, Pennsylvania: Stop, Look, Listen.

-The Center Archives are open to the public at the following times in the Spring 2018 term:
+The Center Archives are open to the public at the following times in the Fall 2018 term:

-These hours begin the week of January 8 and continue until the week of April 27.
-The archives are closed on the following days: January 15 and March 4-10, 2018.
-Before visiting the archives, please consult our policies for archival use and access.
+These hours begin the week of August 20 and continue until the week of December 7.
+The archives are closed on the following days: September 3 and November 18-24, 2018.
+Before visiting the archives, please consult our Archive Use Policy and Agreement.
 For more information, contact the archivist.

 For driving directions, click on the Church Hall pin in the interactive map below to view in Google Maps.